DataCanvasIO/Hypernets/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/hypernets.svg)](https://pypi.org/project/hypernets)

 ## We Are Hiring！
-Dear folks, we are opening several precious positions based in Beijing both for professionals and interns avid in AutoML/NAS, please send your resume/cv to yangjian@zetyun.com.
+Dear folks, we are offering challenging opportunities located in Beijing for both professionals and students who are keen on AutoML/NAS.
+Come be a part of DataCanvas!
+Please send your CV to yangjian@zetyun.com.
 (Application deadline: TBD.)

 ## Hypernets: A General Automated Machine Learning Framework
 Hypernets is a general AutoML framework, based on which it can implement automatic optimization tools for various machine learning frameworks and libraries, including deep learning frameworks such as tensorflow, keras, pytorch, and machine learning libraries like sklearn, lightgbm, xgboost, etc.